 Outstanding corporate loans of domestic banks stood at NT\$7.50 trillion at the end of 2008, while loans to the manufacturing sector accounted for the largest share of 47.01% of the total.
-Within the manufacturing category 39 , the largest proportion of loans were to electronics and machinery-related industries, NT\$1.65 trillion stood at and which accounted for 46.71% of the total40 (Chart 5.15).
+Within the manufacturing category, the largest proportion of loans were to electronics and machinery-related industries, which stood at NT\$1.65 trillion and accounted for 46.71% of the total (Chart 5.15).
 The ratio continued rising to 47.69% at the end of March 2009.